Today: 10:00 AM - 5:00 PM

 For decades, sharks have been called “living fossils.”
 But recent studies have challenged the notion that sharks have changed little over the course of evolutionary time.
-Guided by the Aquarium’s expert instructors, students will work in groups dissecting small sharks to investigate shark adaptations and why they’ve been so successful.
-Students also will learn about the relationship between bony and cartilaginous fish, and why many shark species are now threatened.
-Two hours.
+Guided by the Aquarium’s expert instructors, students work in groups dissecting small sharks to investigate shark adaptations and why they’ve been so successful.
+Students also learn about the relationship between bony and cartilaginous fish, and why many shark species are now threatened.
+90 minutes.
 Includes live animals in the presentation.

 How do scientists measure climate change, and what tells them if it’s having an impact on habitats and species?
-It’s all about sentinels and, in this new program, high school students will learn about the biotic and abiotic sentinels that scientists use to understand the effects of a changing climate on Long Island Sound.
+It’s all about sentinels.
+In this program, students learn about the biotic and abiotic sentinels that scientists use to understand the effects of a changing climate on Long Island Sound.
 After collecting and analyzing water-quality data and up-close examination of live animal sentinels, the program culminates with an immersive role-playing activity.
 Students adopt the perspectives of a variety of community members as they debate issues related to the health and management of the Sound.
 90 minutes.
 Includes live animals in the presentation.
-Also available as a Traveling Teacher presentation at your school.

 At Aquarium: $175 for first or simultaneous; $160 for second & additional sequential; in addition to Aquarium admission.

-Cruises take place aboard The Maritime Aquarium's new R/V Spirit of the Sound, a 63-foot catamaran that is the country's only research vessel with hybrid-electric propulsion.
-She's bigger, greener and quieter than out previous boat.
+Cruises take place aboard The Maritime Aquarium's unique R/V Spirit of the Sound, a 64-foot catamaran that is the country's first research vessel with hybrid-electric propulsion.
+She's bigger, greener and quieter than our previous boat.

 Cruises can occur in rain, cold and wind, and are canceled only if conditions are dangerous.
 Please dress accordingly!

-TEACHERS: ask about the pre-cruise activity guide when you make your reservation.
 Need financial assistance?
-Download the Group Financial-aid Form and either email it or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, CT 06854; or fax it to: (203) 852-8892.
+Download the Group Financial-aid Form and either email it to email@example.com or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, CT 06854; or fax it to: (203) 852-8892.